Layr-Labs/teal/crossChainExample/README.md

 This will register your operator with the AVS and EigenLayer.

+# Step 3: Calculate the operator table and push to the certificate verifier

-# Step 3: Run the Operator and Aggregator
+# Step 4: Run the Operator and Aggregator

 Run the operator first.
 ```